 These floor length variations of bridal veils are only worn for formal weddings.
 Cathedral veils fall onto the floor past the train for a dramatic look.
 They look great when worn with cathedral or chapel length wedding gowns.

 White Bridal Dress - Use a veil with white or crystal beading.
 Obviously, the most popular colour, a brilliant/stark white veil must only be worn with a gown of the exact colour.
-Meaning, if your gown is white, your veil must definitely be white, and if your veil is stark white, your beaded veil must have stark white beading, or crystal beading running along its edge.
+Meaning, if your gown is white, your veil must definitely be white, and if your veil is brilliant white then your beaded veil must have brilliant white or crystal beading.

 Ivory Gown - With this shade, use beads or stones of the same or a slightly darker one.
 Ivory is a very soft and subtle colour with a tinge of subtle yellow undertones.
-An ivory coloured veil must only be worn with an ivory gown, and this is usually the best choice.
-The veil’s beads would look nicer in a slightly darker shade of ivory.
+An ivory coloured veil must only be worn with an ivory gown, and this is usually the best choice but the veil’s beads would look nicer in a slightly darker shade of ivory.

-Champagne has an undertone of slight brown hues so beading can be faux pearls or beads a slight shade darker than champagne (like a dark ivory).
+Champagne Coloured Gowns - Champagne has an undertone of slight brown hues so beading can be faux pearls or beads a slight shade darker than champagne (like a dark ivory).

-So, whatever your choice may be, the colour and type of the beading should always compliment the colour of your bridal veil and the shade of the beaded bridal veils must enhance the lovely wedding gown.
+So, whatever your choice may be, the colour and type of veil beading should always compliment and enhance the colour of your wedding dress.

 © 2009 viryabo